superlistapp/super_native_extensions/super_drag_and_drop/README.md

-# Native Drag&Drop for Flutter
+# Native Drag and Drop for Flutter

 ## Features

-- Native Drag&Drop functionality
+- Native Drag and Drop functionality
 - Supports macOS, iOS, Android, Windows, Linux and Web (*)
 - Platform agnostic code for dragging and dropping common formats
 - Support for custom data formats